web-design-and-development-at-tstc/wdd-raspberry-pi/imed-2349/ubuntu-server-macos.md

 - Visit the [Install Ubuntu Server on Raspberry Pi 2, 3 or 4 page](https://ubuntu.com/download/iot/raspberry-pi-2-3)

-- Scroll down and under the Raspberry Pi 3 model, click on the button titled “Download 64-bit” for Ubuntu 19.10.
+- When running web servers, you don't want to be making major changes to your base OS to frequently, so it's best to pick a version that has long term support (LTS).
+Scroll down and under the Raspberry Pi 3 model, click on the button titled “Download 64-bit” for Ubuntu 18.04.4 LTS.
+You'll notice that this version of Ubuntu Server will be supported until April of 2023.
 If you purchased your own Raspberry Pi and you chose to purchase a different model (for example the Raspberry Pi 4 is the latest model), then you would want to download the image that matches your model.
 For the department's Raspberry Pis, we have the model 3 B+, thus we want the image for the Raspberry Pi 3.

 - Make sure you download this to your Downloads folder on the Mac.